ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 * xbee-node-test.pro
 * xbee-node-test.ui
 * serial-libs.cpp
+* xbee-libs.cpp

 serial-libs.cpp is a substitute set of communication functions calling on POSIX/QT serial I/O. This should contain functions that match the calls in the test code.

+xbee-lib.c and mainprog-*.c are include wrappers used to force C compilation on cpp source files.

 **mainprog-*.cpp** must be provided with the code to be tested in the following
 way: